Is your Jade plant turning dark green?

 Therefore, when you follow the same strategy to your Jade plant, it’s likely to cause problems.

-The leaves turn darker because they receive more than the required amount of nitrogen from the fertilizers.
+The leaves turn darker because they receive more than the required amount of nitrogen from fertilizers.

 Furthermore, the second reason is the lack of sunlight in your room or garden.

-When you keep the indoor plant in the dark place, it doesn’t receive the required sunlight inside the room.
+When you keep the indoor plant in a dark place, it doesn’t receive the required sunlight inside the room.